Vladislav-GitHub/Vladislav-GitHub/README.md

 ### Hi, I'm Vladislav 👨‍💻
 I am Vladislav from Russia and I am studying the field of machine learning.
-I really enjoy learning languages and tools like Python, C++ etc.
+I really enjoy learning tools and programming languages like Python, C++ etc.

 💬 Specialties/Interests:
 - Getting value from data through the scientific method